aaronchualala/CarLife/README.md

 ## Submissions
 Submissions are located in 'Submissions folder'.
-All code is stored in 'frontend'
+All code is stored in 'frontend' and 'server' folders
 1. Lab 1
 - Documentation of functional and non-functional requirements
 - Data dictionary